CPRT/rosweb2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-1. Run `docker compose up --build` to build and run the Nginx and Node.js server.
+1. Run `sudo ./start.sh` to build and run the Nginx and Node.js server.
 2. Access the web interface through your browser of choice at [http://0.0.0.0:5000](http://0.0.0.0:5000).

 ## Built With